Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics-mobile-services/README.md

 {% tabs %}
 {% tab title="Android" %}
-There are 2 possible scenarios

-1).
-Application in background: If the application is in background, no set up is required.
-The SDK handles push tracking to Analytics.
+In Android, the SDK handles push tracking to analytics and no additional set up is required.
-2).
-Application in foreground: If the application is in foreground then onMessageReceived in FirebaseMessagingService will be called as mentioned in the [FCM push message handling document](https://firebase.google.com/docs/cloud-messaging/android/receive#handling_messages).
-In this case read the push data from received Intent and add it to the Intent Extras of the Activity as shown in this [example](https://experienceleague.adobe.com/docs/mobile-services_en/android/messaging-android/push-messaging/t-mob-impl-push-deeplinking-android-4x.html?lang=en).
+If the applcation has implemented FirebaseMessaginService class and plan to handle push notifications when the application is in foreground then read the push data from received Intent and add it to the Intent Extras of the Activity as shown in this [example](https://experienceleague.adobe.com/docs/mobile-services_en/android/messaging-android/push-messaging/t-mob-impl-push-deeplinking-android-4x.html?lang=en).

 {% endtab %}